kotarot/champly/README.md

 # Champly!

-Champer! is a web applicition providing Rubik's cube scrambles (3x3x3) for BLDer.
+Champy! is a web applicition providing Rubik's cube scrambles (3x3x3) for BLDers.
 This is a web interface of 3x3x3 scrambler/solver [chample](https://github.com/kotarot/chample).

 ## How to build HTML